 - Developed in St. Moritz in the 1880s

 - Four-man contested at first Olympics in 1924, two-man introduced in 1932

 How the events work

-- All events consist of two runs
+- All events consist of four runs over two days

 - Lowest total time wins

 Even though it lasts only five seconds, there are a lot of variables at play during the start that can impact a team's medal chances.
 Just ask two-time Olympic champion Heather Moyse, who was Kaillie Humphries's brakeman at the 2010 and 2014 Games.

 "You could literally run two stride lengths too short or you could run two stride lengths too far.
 And believe me, losing that one hundredth of a second does cost you," Moyse wrote in a first-person essay for CBC Sports last year.

 Both Humphries and Moyse will be back at the Olympics, but not in the same sled.
 More on that later.

 What about the four-man event?
 It's still the same 50-metre stretch off the top — with the grooves for the sled's runners ending 35 metres in — but now it's twice the number of people running in lockstep and eventually vaulting into a moving sled.